KohinaTheCat/U-Impactify/doc/sprint0/PB.md

     - popup window allows you to navigate to the donations page
     - amount donated and available is tracked by the database

-    **DISCUSS WITH PO**
-18. **As an Administrator, I want to be able to delete courses so that I can ensure a safe and productive environment.**

-    Story Points: 8/13 implementation/PO
-    Priority: 1

-    ###### Acceptance Criteria:

-    - Administrator should be able to delete courses that he/she thinks are not appropriate
-    - Notify the instructor of the removal of their course
-    - Have the course removed from the dashboard of all users

-19. **As an Social Initiative I want to be able to create a profile for my organization so that users can see who we are as an organization.**
+18. **As a Social Initiative I want to be able to create a profile for my organization so that users can see who we are as an organization.**

     Story Points: 3
     Priority: 1